frostjohnAL/reCaptcha/README.md

 ## Server Side Integration

+You're likely using a reCaptcha library but Arkose does not provide a stand alone library.
+There is however sample code provided [here](https://github.com/frostjohnAL/StandardSetup/blob/master/validate-token-v3.php).

 #### Private Key
 Update `secret key` to the Arkose Labs `private key` located in your [dashboard](https://dashboard.arkoselabs.com/)